shadowed1/ChromeOS_PowerControl/README.md

 # **ChromeOS Battery Control - created for ChromeOS 136+**
 ## Requires Developer Mode Enabled.
-### Clamp battery charging limit to preference instead of relying on Adaptive Charging or Enterprise Group Policies.
+### Clamp battery charging limit to preference instead of relying on Adaptive Charging and Policies.

 __How to Install - paste the below command in a crosh shell:__